AnonymerNiklasistanonym/MoonpieBot/README.md

 - CUSTOM_CS_BS: Support custom commands/broadcasts stored in database and commands to change them
 - OSU_API: Support osu!
 API calls in custom commands/broadcasts or in the enabled commands
   - `!osu commands` (everyone): List all enabled commands
-  - `!pp[ (osuUserId|osuUserName)]` (everyone): Get general account information (pp, rank, country, ...) of the account or of the given osu! player
+  - `!pp[ (osuUserId:=NUMBERS/osuUserName:=('TEXT'/TEXT))]` (everyone): Get general account information (pp, rank, country, ...) of the account or of the given osu! player
-  - `!rp[ (osuUserId|osuUserName)]` (everyone): Get the most recent play of the account or of the given osu! player
+  - `!rp[ (osuUserId:=NUMBERS/osuUserName:=('TEXT'/TEXT))]` (everyone): Get the most recent play of the account or of the given osu! player
-  - `!score osuUserName` (everyone): Get the top sore of the given osu! player on the most recently mentioned map in chat (from a beatmap request, rp, np)
+  - `!score osuUserName:=('TEXT'/TEXT)` (everyone): Get the top sore of the given osu! player on the most recently mentioned map in chat (from a beatmap request, rp, np)
 - OSU_API_BEATMAP_REQUESTS: Support osu! beatmap requests in Twitch chat using the osu!
 API and commands to manage them
   - `!osu commands` (everyone): List all enabled commands
   - `osuBeatmapUrl[ comment]` (everyone): Request a beatmap requests using an osu!
 URL and optional comment
-  - `!osuRequests[( on| off)[ message ]]` (get=everyone on/off=mod): Get if map requests are currently enabled and with which demands if there are any, Turn map requests on or off with an optional message
+  - `!osuRequests[( on/ off)[ message:=('TEXT'/TEXT)]]` (get=everyone on/off=mod): Get if map requests are currently enabled and with which demands if there are any, Turn map requests on or off with an optional message
-  - `!osuRequests set option optionValue` (mod): Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin)
+  - `!osuRequests set option:=TEXT optionValue:=('TEXT'/TEXT)` (mod): Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin)
-  - `!osuRequests unset option` (mod): Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin) back to their default value
+  - `!osuRequests unset option:=TEXT` (mod): Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin) back to their default value
 - OSU_IRC_BEATMAP_REQUESTS: Support sending beatmap requests via IRC messages to the osu! client

 [//]: # (END)